Semi-supervised Triply Robust Inductive Transfer Learning: Introduction

-We shall review some related recent advancement on knowledge transferring with labels for both target and source populations.
-Recently, \cite{li2020transfer} and \cite{ tian2021transfer} proposed trans-Lasso, a transfer learning method for high dimensional linear models and generalized linear models (GLM) with Lasso penalty \citep{tibshirani1996regression} to improve the learning accuracy on target population by adaptively borrowing information from potentially transferable source data.
+\paragraph{Knowledge transferring regression.} Recently, \cite{bastani2021predicting}, \cite{li2020transfer}, \cite{ tian2021transfer}, and \cite{li2023estimation} proposed trans-Lasso, a transfer learning method for high dimensional linear models and generalized linear models (GLM) with Lasso penalty \citep{tibshirani1996regression} to improve the learning accuracy on target population by adaptively borrowing information from potentially transferable source data.
 Their core idea is to shrink source estimators learned using source labeled data towards target parameters through Lasso penalties.
 Based on this trans-Lasso framework, \cite{li2021targeting} proposed a federated transfer learning approach that integrates heterogeneous data from diverse populations and multiple healthcare institutions.
 Different from us, existing methods on trans-Lasso neither adjust for covariate shift between the source and target data nor incorporate unlabeled target observations with surrogates.
-As will be verified in our asymptotic and numerical studies, this could cause a large efficiency loss in our setting.
+As will be verified in our theoretical and numerical studies, this could cause a large efficiency loss in our setting.